 A unique addition to the Herrenknecht project was the chamber extension.
 Due to various safety regulations across different countries, several chambers required an extension to comply with new safety standards.
 MineARC Australia’s team of engineers collaborated with the Rebuild Services in Germany to complete the project.
 The extension model was fabricated on-site in Perth and shipped to Germany and additional spare parts.

 Commissioning and CE Certification

 Commissioning brings the safe refuge into working condition, following delivery and installation.
-Checking that all components and systems are installed, tested, operated, and maintained, according to the operational requirements.
+Then, checking that all components and systems are installed, tested, operated, and maintained according to the operational requirements.